-For the seed funding Support to the "Revive" exercise program for people 50+ with disability.
-This program benefits elderly people through healthy exercise, creating connections with likeminded people and establish friendships and a sense belonging in the community.
+We would like to thank the Hobsons Bay Community Fund for supporting the "Revive" exercise program for people over 50 with a disability.
+This program benefits elderly people through healthy exercise, creating connections with likeminded people and establish friendships anda sense belonging in the community.